angavrilov/ksp-devtools/README.rst

   * Applied a few more fixes from upstream, most notably for a bug that caused *Step Into* on a statement that contains multiple calls, including functions without debug info, to skip over calls that do have debug info.

+**0.4**
+  * Added a utility for toggling the profiler from within the game.
+  * Made the profiler lock its mutex while enabling and disabling.